UQ-RCC/hpc-docs/guides/Bunya-User-Guide.md

 #### Bunya enforces MFA (multi-factor authentication)

-For UQ users, this will use their DUO MFA that is used for all other access to UQ resources.
+For UQ users, this will use their UQ Okta MFA that is used for all other access to UQ resources.

 QCIF users are required to go here [https://services.qriscloud.org.au/credential](https://services.qriscloud.org.au/credential) and set up an **Authenticator App**.

 Users will first be asked for their password (or key).
-After users have entered this, they will see one or more options given.
-Choose the option you wish to use and type the respective number on the command line.
-If you have only set up one MFA option for your account, it will use this option automatically.
+After users have entered this, you will be asked to use MFA.

-For UQ users, you will be asked to enter the DUO passcode (6 numbers with no spaces).</br>
+For UQ users, you will receive an Okta push to your UQ Okta registered device with the number shown on the command line.
+Press enter once you have answered the push on your device.<br>
-Do not attempt to use the new Okta MFA with Bunya HPC until we advise you to do so (via direct email).
-Even if you use Okta for other UQ services, you must maintain your Duo tool for now.</br>
-It can happen, under usual circumstances, that your Duo MFA access fails outright.
-You will just need to *wait one hour* before trying again.</br>
-If the problem persists you should contact the ITS help desk about [MFA issues](https://my.uq.edu.au/information-and-services/information-technology/uq-accounts-and-passwords/multi-factor-authentication-mfa).
+For any problems with Okta you should contact the ITS help desk about [MFA issues](https://my.uq.edu.au/information-and-services/information-technology/uq-accounts-and-passwords/multi-factor-authentication-mfa).

 For QCIF users, you will be asked to enter the one-time-authentication code (6 numbers with no spaces).